INFORMATION FOR TOWN FANS

 The Sheffield United club website recommends APCOA Car Parking, Eyre Street - The Moor MSPC, Eyre Street, Sheffield, S1 4QW.
 If you show your match ticket you can park all day for just £3.50.
 This car park is around a 10 minute walk from the ground.

-The good news is that there are no planned engineering works on the 14th October on the routes between Ipswich and Sheffield.
+Note: There are no planned engineering works on the routes between Ipswich and Sheffield

 The obvious route is via London with trains to Sheffield going from St Pancras International.
-The journey time varies between around 4 hours 10 minutes to 4-and-a-half hours (based on the connections assumed on www.greateranglia.co.uk).
+There are also trains from Kings Cross to Doncaster where you change for Sheffield.
+The journey time is around 4 hours to 4-and-a-half hours (based on route and the connections assumed on www.greateranglia.co.uk).
+After the game there are a number of trains back to London Kings Cross (with a change at Doncaster) which will connect to the 23:30 to Ipswich.

 Getting to the ground from the station